hexresearch/hschain-utxo/docs/doc/lang.rst

 To use script in transaction JSON-object we have to compile it.
 To do it we invoke compailer ``hschain-utxo-compiler``::

-   cabal new-run hschain-compiler -i script.hs -o out.txt
+   cabal new-run hschain-utxo-compiler -- -i script.hs -o out.txt

 If flag ``-o`` is omitted the result is dumped to stdout.